 As the name indicates, hot tub folliculitis is a bacterial infection caused by hot tubs, pools, and other bodies of unclean water.

-How Is Folliculitis Diagnosed?
+How Is Folliculitis Diagnosed in Bronx, NY?

 Folliculitis is a fairly easy condition for a dermatologist to spot and diagnose.
 It can be diagnosed during a regular physical examination or from an emergency appointment that you request.
 Diagnosis is formed based on the physical evidence and the symptoms you’re experiencing.
 Your recent history and activities also play a role in diagnosing folliculitis since different strains can be caused by different activities.